raylutz/daffodil/README.md

 Since we are using Python data objects, each cell in the array can have a different data type.
 However, it is useful to convert data when it is first read from a csv file to make sure it is handled correctly.
-CSV files, by default, provide character data and therefore, without conversion, will provide str data.
+CSV files, by default, provide character data and therefore, without conversion, will provide `str` data.

-dtypes is a dict that specifies the datatype for each column, and if provided, will convert the data as it is initially read from the source.
+`dtypes` is a dict that specifies the datatype for each column, and if provided, will convert the data as it is initially read from the source.
 Other sources of data will normally provide the data type when it is imported.

-When reading flat csv files, if 'unflatten' is specified and dtypes specifies a list or a dict, then the data in those columns will be converted from JSON to produce the list or dict object.
+When reading flat csv files, if `unflatten` is specified and `dtypes` specifies a list or a dict, then the data in those columns will be converted from JSON to produce the list or dict object.

 Data which is missing is provided as null strings, which will be ignored in apply or reduce operations, and when converted to other forms, like NumPy, will be expressed as missing data using NAN or other indicators.
+We use null strings because they will print correctly when viewed, rather than seeing the distracting NAN indicators.

 Daffodil supports the CSVJ file format, which includes a set of initial comments that are valid JSON to describe metdata and data types.
 A CSVJ file is generally also a valid CSV file with # comment lines.